 I can’t type the word “website” without careful and focused attention on the order of every letter.
 I just can’t.
 I type like a machine gun, so by the time I’ve misspelled w-e-s-b-i-t-e for the 900th time, I’m already six words down the line, hurling toward the end of the paragraph, and I just don’t have time to fix it.
 Thus, autocorrect is my regular savior.

-Autocorrect, Microsoft Word, Typinator and every other advancement from quill and parchment has brought us closer to effortlessly producing the written word — lots and lots of words, in fact.
-A consequence is that you receive a daily avalanche of emails, Word documents and texts.
+Autocorrect, generative AI bots and every other advancement from quill and parchment have brought us closer to effortlessly producing the written word — lots and lots of words, in fact.
+A consequence is that we receive a daily avalanche of emails, Word documents and texts.
 It’s the downside of the paperless office: an endless gout of communication one can never stop.
-So much, so many that eventually, the constant ding of your inbox turns into white noise.
+So much, so many, that eventually the constant ding of your inbox turns into white noise.